An error page can be frustrating and confusing for users. 404 errors are not suitable for user experience.

 However, you can change how your WooCommerce site responds to this error by redirecting your visitors to arrive at a custom error page.

-404 errors happen to even the best websites, and this is why you should customize your 404 page to at least have your site’s navigation available.
+Even the best websites get 404 errors, and this is why you should customize the WooCommerce product page in terms of 404 pages to at least have your site’s navigation available.

 When a user gets a browser-based 404-page error, they might think your site is dead, and as a result, won’t bother coming back.